PUFFBALLS AND EARTHBALLS

 Button

-The Stump Puffball is the only puffball that grows on wood making it easy to identify.
+The only puffball that grows on wood making it easy to identify.
 Large numbers often grow together.
 Young fruitbodies are whitish-yellow, usually club-shaped and covered in very fine warts.
 They brown with age.

 • Common Earthball